HumanAIGC-Engineering/OpenAvatarChat/readme_en.md

 > [!IMPORTANT]
 > All path parameters in the configuration can use either absolute paths or paths relative to the project root directory.

-## FAQ
-Frequently asked questions encountered during the course of the project can be found at [link](./docs/FAQ.md)

 ## Community Thanks